ray-project/ray/doc/source/rllib/key-concepts.rst

 :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` also subclasses from the :ref:`Tune Trainable API <tune-60-seconds>`
 for easy experiment management and hyperparameter tuning.

-You have two ways to interact with and run an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm`.
+You have two ways to interact with and run an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm`:

 - You can create and manage an instance of it directly through the Python API.
-- You can use Ray Tune to more easily tune the hyperparameters for a particular problem.
+- You can use `Ray Tune <https://docs.ray.io/en/latest/tune/index.html>`__ to more easily tune the hyperparameters for a particular problem.

-The following example shows these equivalent ways of interacting with the ``PPO`` ("Proximal Policy Optimization") algorithm of RLlib:
+The following examples demonstrate this on the ``PPO`` ("Proximal Policy Optimization") algorithm of RLlib:

 .. tab-set::

-    .. tab-item:: Manage ``Algorithm`` instance directly
+    .. tab-item:: Manage Algorithm instance directly

         .. testcode::